What Size Gas Cylinder for MIG Welding? It’s Decision Time

 My last purchase of an 80cf cylinder totaled $227 before tax.
 This broke down to $170 for the bottle and $57 for 75% Argon/25% CO2 (C25) MIG gas.
 The local supplier was 20 miles away from my home, and the round trip took about an hour and a half of my time.

-At the time, I thought it was only possible to buy empty welding cylinders online.
-I’ve since learned that I can have a full 80cf cylinder delivered to my door at a similar price.
+I thought it was possible to buy only empty welding cylinders online.
+I’ve since learned that I can have a full 80cf cylinder delivered to my door at a great price.
 These bottles get good, legitimate reviews that receive an “A” rating from Fakespot.

 Any decent gas supplier shouldn’t have a problem refilling a good quality cylinder, but you’ll want to check your local options.